sncosmo/sncosmo-eps/EPs/sep_simulation.md

 numbers in each redshift bin).
 Individual objects can also be simulated.
 A catalog is sufficient on its own for many use cases.
-For example, it can be used directly to calculate the number of transients above a specific brightness threshold that will be in the footprint of a survey.
+For example, it can be used directly to calculate the number of transients above a specific brightness threshold that will be in the field of a survey.

 The catalog can also be turned into a set of light curves given an observing cadence for the survey.
 The observing cadence will be survey specific, and generating it is